DONATE SUPPLIES

 Can donations be mailed or shipped in?

-Yes, we often receive items sent in from all over the continent.
+We cannot accept chemicals of any kind.
+However, we often receive supplies and equipment sent in from all over the continent.

 What types of equipment and supplies do you accept?